Word-Building Puzzle-Piece Placement Strategy + Connection

 Direction Rules

-• Words may be formed in any direction, including left-to-right, right-to-left, top-to-bottom, or bottom-to-top, or combinations of these directions.
+• Words may be formed in any direction, including left-to-right, right-to-left, top-to-bottom, or bottom-to-top.
+Words may also combine multiple directions, subject to the direction-change rules below.

 • Directional rules are evaluated using the declared spelling order of the word.
 The starting letter is the first letter of the word as declared, even if the word is spelled in reverse.